-New Zealand is divided into 28 regions, and each region offers something unique.
-Below, we briefly summarize the regions of the North Island.
+New Zealand is divided into 28 regions, each offering something unique.
+Below, we briefly summarize the areas of the North Island.

 4. Bay of Plenty

 Tauranga is a coastal city, a short drive from Mount Maunganui.
-The Mount as the locals call it is the perfect place to walk on the beach, trek up the Mountain, soak in the saltwater hot pools, and finish up with ice cream at the delicious Copenhagen Cones.
+The Mount, the locals call it, is the perfect place to walk on the beach, trek up the Mountain, soak in the saltwater hot pools, and finish with ice cream at the delicious Copenhagen Cones.

 9. Mt Ruapehu

 Mt Ruapehu is approximately one-hour drive from Taupo.
 It is one of three beautiful volcanoes located in the Tongariro National Park.